Deltaidiots/memoripilot/README.md

 - **NEW**: Automatic tool discovery and suggestion in Copilot Chat
 - **NEW**: Built-in confirmation dialogs for all operations
 - **NEW**: Direct tool referencing with `#toolName` syntax
+- **NEW**: Comprehensive test suite with 200+ test cases and expert-level TypeScript engineering
+- **NEW**: Advanced security testing and performance optimization
 - **IMPROVED**: Enhanced error handling and user feedback
+- **IMPROVED**: Streamlined manual commands focused on GitHub Copilot Chat
-- **MAINTAINED**: Backward compatibility with VS Code Chat participant
+- **MAINTAINED**: Backward compatibility with VS Code Chat participant (fallback mode)
 - **MAINTAINED**: All existing memory bank functionality and modes

 ### 0.0.1 - Initial Release